PrincetonUniversity/STELLOPT/VMEC.md

 ### Visualization

-The datafiles output by VMEC are text files which explain the quantities they contain, the exception being the `wout` file.
+The datafiles output by VMEC are text files which explain the quantities they contain, the exception being the 'wout' file.
 This file contains a reduced form of the Fourier coefficients for various quantities, along with radial profiles of specific quantities.
 This file can be in text or netCDF format.
 The user is encourage to examine the files in the matlabVMEC package to better understand how to handle these quantities.
-In general, VMEC stores the R and Z data in the variables `rmnc` and `zmns`.
+In general, VMEC stores the R and Z data in the variables 'rmnc' and 'zmns'.
 These variables are two dimensional.
 One dimension indexes the radial surface the other is a vectorization over the poloidal and toroidal modes.
-The `xn` and `xm` variables store the m and n information for a given index.
+The 'xn' and 'xm' variables store the m and n information for a given index.
 It is important to note that VMEC calculates values over one field period, thus for a full torus one must multiply the toroidal mode number (n) by the number of field periods for